KarlosMoodios/Web-App-DevOps-Project/README.md

 </details>

 ## AKS Integration with Azure Key Vault for Secrets Management
+Azure secrets offer a secure environment to store sensitive data such as passwords, or database configurations.
+Any data that admins don't want to share with the public can be stored as a secret in a key vault and only accessed by the developers responsible for maintaing code relative to their access levels.

 To keep the application secure, I implemented an Azure Key Vault to store all of the sensitive data for the application.
 This way the code throughout the application can use variables stored behind a protected layer of security instead of hard coded values.
 <br><img src="./images/azurekeyvaults6-2.png"><br>